 Residents and tourists alike applaud the fact that Cloverdale’s small town charm is now updated with sophisticated sculptural diversity unmatched in Sonoma County.
-Each year the streets are lined with an array of playful and provocative sculptures.
-The 2019-2020 Cloverdale Trail has on exhibit 19 sculptures by respected sculptors.
-What better way to spark your Imagination than with this impressive exhibit of public art?

 A complete list of sponsors, donors and volunteers can be found at the Sponsorships Page under Thank You to Our Sponsors and Donors.